MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/samples/ios/push.md

   ![Enable Push in Xcode](images/Enable_push_ios.png)

   If you encounter an error, your codesigning may not not support Push Notifications.
+Go to the [Apple Developer portal](https://developer.apple.com/account/ios/identifier/bundle/) and edit the App ID to allow Push Notifications.

 ## Set up Push in Mobile Center
 1. Go to the **Push** service in [Mobile Center](https://mobile.azure.com/apps).